 We decided not to nag but rather to occasionally, and calmly, share our concerns—and then let them choose.
 As long as they were taking care of their responsibilities and parking their phone at the charging station before bed (no phones in the bedroom when going to sleep has always been a strict rule), we would let it play out.
 We hoped that the fixation would run its course.

-Learning How to Self-Regulate
+Our Teens Learn How to Self-Regulate

 My son is now a rising 11th grader, my daughter a rising 10th grader.
 This summer, they’ve each turned a corner and are showing signs of self-regulation with their screens.
 First, my daughter deleted TikTok from her phone.
 She announced that she got tired of scrolling through videos and she didn’t want it any more.
 A few weeks later, she started asking about getting a flip phone.
 “My friend and I realized we have more fun on days when we aren’t on our phones so much.
 We still want to be able to text, but I don’t want all of the other distractions.”